I've been away all week but it's pleasant to know that I got MOTW!

 Carapace Armor - A beginner's armor.
-Not the cheapest, but a tad stronger than diamond.
+Not the cheapest, and not really durable, but a tad more protective than diamond.

-Shelmet - Formerly a Shulker's shell, this cap is stronger than Carapace.
+Shelmet - Formerly a Shulker's shell, this cap is more protective than Carapace.
 It gives you perks, too.

 Tankertype - The strongest of them all.
 It weighs you down quite a lot, but it's hard as steel.
 And is steel, too.